tonycanale/CoMiRe_BiometricsPaper/README.md

 The folder `./CoMiRe` contains the package source files.

-The output of [Tutorial.md](Tutorial.md) are obtained using R version 3.4.0
+The outputs of [Tutorial.md](Tutorial.md) are obtained using R version 3.4.0